(Originally published on Medium, but I've moved it here after re-designing my site)

 The title of Creative Technologist is still a bit of an odd one.
 It’s very general — similar to the title of “webmaster” in the late 90’s (I’ve borrowed this point from Andrew Bell’s 2012 Eyeo Talk).
 Being a generalist is in some ways a requirement of the field.
 You need to know a little bit about sensors, display tech, software development, and a few others things just to create your first project.
 However, every year we’re adding a new technology and rarely removing any of the old ones.
 You shouldn’t expect yourself to be able to keep up with every little change and shift.

-Here is a broad overview of all the things you may be expected to know a bit about if you’re a senior level creative technologist in 2019.
+Here is a broad overview of all the things you may be expected to know a bit about if you’re a senior level creative technologist (image below is more 2019 era - larger updated list and display is here).
 I don’t mean to say that you have to know all of these in depth, but you need to know enough about them to know when and how they are used.
 And yes, I’m aware there are things in this that are missing, incorrect or in the wrong place — consider it just for demonstration purposes 🙂

 What even is all this? (click here to view full size)